- Business and Public Administration Home

 1. What can you do with a Business Administration degree?

-Business is the study of all aspects of social life.
-Completion of a business undergraduate degree provides preparation for a diverse range of careers including social work, politics, law, public administration, urban and environmental planning, public relations, personnel, criminal justice, counseling, and other service professions.
-In addition, a degree in Business also can prepare you for advanced studies in business, gerontology, social welfare, environmental studies, education, public health, and urban planning.
+The study of business transcends all aspects of life.
+Completion of an undergraduate degree provides preparation for a diverse range of careers, including banking and finance, logistics and supply chain, human resource management, sales and retailing, advertising and public relations, bookkeeping and accounting, and real estate management.
+In addition, a degree in Business can also prepare a graduate for advanced studies in business, law, public policy, education, and urban planning.

 2. Where do Business Administration graduates work?